Brexit frequently asked questions

 Question: Will there be food shortages?

 Answer: We do not expect any overall shortages in food.
-In the event of a no-deal Brexit, there might be some short-term disruption of some foods, especially those with a short shelf-life.
+In the event of a no deal being agreed, there might be some short-term disruption of some foods, especially those with a short shelf-life.

 - less than 1 in 10 food items would be directly affected by any delays in short-channel crossings